Drinking, driving & sleep – what you need to know to stay alive

 Drowsy driving accidents happen most often overnight but there’s also a small peak during mid to late afternoon – that point in the day when our energy naturally lulls.
 While anyone who drives tired is at risk, certain groups of people tend to face higher risks:

-- Shift workers – People who work at night have no choice but to go against their natural circadian rhythm – the need to sleep between midnight and 6 am.
+- Shift workers.
+People who work at night have no choice but to go against their natural circadian rhythm – the need to sleep between midnight and 6 am – which dramatically increases their risk.

 How can you prevent drowsy driving?